Charles E. Cullen

 Mr. Stitches

 Now this is the kind of material almost worthy of cult status.
 Cullen transcends his usual limp, terrible and slow-moving camp to almost meditative, terrible slow-moving camp.
 A crotchety old man comes to town to entertain and scare the children, leaving behind a killer puppet called Mr. Stitches.
 Stitches likes to insult or traumatize youngsters and children before he gorily kills them, and the local brain-dead law enforcers have to recruit a strange girl to help them fight the puppet in a Western-style showdown.
-Features terrible acting, CGI effects that look like they came off a nintendo game, and an ultimately bizarre scene where a kid fights off CGI vampire bats with kung-fu brought on by a didactic, evil puppet.
+Features terrible acting, CGI effects that look like they came off a Nintendo game, and an ultimately bizarre scene where a kid fights off CGI vampire bats with kung-fu brought on by a didactic, evil puppet.

 Night of the Bums